Schulpflicht: Positions of political parties

+In their 2016 party program, the Alternative für Deutschland (AfD) suggested abolishing the Schulpflicht and giving parents the right to choose whether their children attend a school or are being educated at home.
+This homeschooling must be conducted by a private tutor and has to adhere to the "same quality standards" that apply to state schools.

 German libertarian party Party of Reason (PDV) has argued for replacing the Schulpflicht with a compulsory education law in its party program, arguing that compulsory schooling specifies how education should be achieved, although school may not be ideally suited as a form of education for everyone.
 The party also criticizes „[...]
 Das [...] staatliche Bildungsmonopol [...]“ ("...The... state educational monopoly..."), arguing that „[...] die Geschichte [hat] uns gelehrt, dass der Staat kein neutraler Spieler in der Bildung ist [...]“ ("...history [has] taught us that the state is not a neutral player in education...").
 They say that „Bildung ist von so großer Bedeutung, dass sie keinem politischen Einfluss unterliegen darf“ ("Education is so important that it cannot be subject to political influence") and claim that the Schulpflicht was introduced under Adolf Hitler so that children's education could be controlled by the state.

 The Pirate Party Germany is also working to replace compulsory schooling in Germany with compulsory education.
 The argument put forward is that „[...]
 Bildung auch außerhalb von Institutionen erworben werden kann.“ ("...education can also be acquired outside of institutions.")
 According to the party, compulsory schooling prevents people from „alternative Bildungswege [zu] beschreiten“ ("pursuing alternative educational paths").
 Furthermore, „Jeder Mensch [...] das Recht auf freien und selbstbestimmten Zugang zu Wissen und Bildung.“ ("Everyone... has the right to free and self-determined access to knowledge and education.")
 In addition, „Der Erwerb von Abschlüssen [und Wissen] muss unabhängig davon möglich sein, wie und wo gelernt wurde [...]“ ("the acquisition of qualifications [and knowledge] must be possible regardless of how and where learning took place...".
 Visits should finally ensure that „[...] die Lernenden sich tatsächlich und mit hinreichendem Erfolg bilden.“ ("...the learners actually educate themselves and with sufficient success.")

 The chairman of the youth association of the FDP Junge Liberale, Matti Karstedt, advocates replacing compulsory schooling in Brandenburg with compulsory education, „[...] damit Familien die größtmögliche Freiheit in Bildungsfragen ihrer Kinder erhalten.“ ("...so that families have the greatest possible freedom in the educational issues of their children.")
 Certificates of achievement must be provided outside of school.
 If the educational requirements are not met or the evidence is not provided, compulsory schooling should begin for these children at the beginning of the next school year.

 The minor parties Allianz Deutscher Demokraten, Die Violetten, Deutsche Mitte and Bündnis C are also calling for the introduction of compulsory education instead of compulsory schooling in Germany.

-The Anarchist Pogo Party of Germany wants to abolish the Schulpflicht.
-The party does not state whether it wants to replace it with a compulsory education law instead.
+The Anarchist Pogo Party of Germany wants to abolish the Schulpflicht, though it does not state whether it wants to replace it with a compulsory education law instead.

 The Transhumane Partei Deutschland argues for the "development and testing of modern alternatives to compulsory school attendance".